14 October 2016

 This has a knock-on effect on the economy because strong companies are more likely to hire new employees and expand; the role of consultants in helping to spot areas of improvement is crucial to society on a local and national level.

 This is echoed by the fact that the ‘Big Four’ alone employ more than 700,000 people between them, while it’s clearly a sector that’s continuing to expand as shown by the fact that between 2007 and 2014 the number of graduate vacancies available in consultancy jumped by more than ten per cent.

 Can you make your ideas count?

-Financial consultants need to be extremely able communicators, because they need to convey complex business ideas clearly and concisely with colleagues and clients.
-Basically if you enjoy talking to lots of different people, you’ll probably do well as a consultant!
+Financial consultants need to be extremely able communicators because they need to convey complex business ideas clearly and concisely to colleagues and clients.
+Basically, if you enjoy talking to lots of different people, you’ll probably do well as a consultant!

 It’s one thing having an idea, but the key to success is being able to implement it effectively.

 You’ll also have to be willing to learn, because you’ll need to know about changes in regulation and delve into different industries, in order to work with a wider range of businesses.